BelarusOfficial Name: Republic of Belarus

 Travel & Transportation

-Drivers are expected to yield for pedestrians crossing at pedestrian crossings marked by respective road signs or road markings, and intersections not controlled by a traffic signal or a road policeman.
+- Drivers are expected to yield to pedestrians at road signs and intersections not controlled by traffic signals or road police.

 - Belarus has a toll system which requires payment for using certain identified roads in Belarus.
 Passenger motor vehicles registered outside the Eurasian Customs Union countries (Belarus, Russia, Kazakhstan, Kyrgyzstan and Armenia) must pay for use of a number of major roads.
 Detailed information regarding toll roads, distribution points, penalties for not paying tolls can be found at Bell Toll website